Jak and Daxter: The Precursor Legacy: Reception

-Jak and Daxter: The Precursor Legacy received "universal acclaim", according to review aggregator Metacritic.
+Jak and Daxter: The Precursor Legacy received "universal acclaim", according to the review aggregator website Metacritic.
 The game met and exceeded the expectations of IGNs David Dzyrko, which had been built by the media and audience's anticipation of the game.
 He proclaimed it to be one of the greatest platformers released, standing alongside the best games by Nintendo and Rare.
 Brian Gee of GameRevolution deemed the game a benchmark for its genre, claiming that it "will change the way you look at platformers".
 Mugwum of Eurogamer declared the game to have surpassed Super Mario 64 and Banjo-Kazooie, citing its strong combination of elements despite having no great innovations.

 Critics hailed the game as a visual and technical masterpiece for its vibrant, detailed environments, seamless rendering, and absence of load times, setting a benchmark for platformers on the PS2.
 Dzyrko described the worlds as "breathtaking", citing the environmental details and realistic day-night lighting shifts.
 Andrew Reiner of Game Informer praised the meticulous environmental details, saying that he often "found [him]self staring in awe" at them.
 Shane Satterfield of GameSpot called it one of the PS2's most visually impressive games, emphasizing its vast polygon counts, vivid high-resolution textures with no pixelation, and real-time lighting.
 Scott Alan Marriott of AllGame lauded the visuals as "near perfect", citing vibrant colors, fluid animation, dramatic lighting, and weather effects.
 Joe Rybicki of Official U.S. PlayStation Magazine compared the visual style to a "really high-quality hand-drawn cartoon" and admired the subtle environmental details such as the coppery, metallic sheen of the Precursor ruins and the slight heat haze in the volcanic area.

 The massive draw distance was highlighted, with Rybicki marveling at seeing every area from a high place, and Louis Bedigian of GameZone hailing the game as "the first 3D platformer to fully render every background as far out as the eye can see".
 The special effects and character animation were also commended.
 Marriott detailed the lighting effects and comical animations for the enemies, who react upon spotting Jak or registering a hit against him.
 Mugwum noted the heat haze effects, real-time lighting and weather cycles.
 Barak Tutterrow of GameSpy singled out the volcanic area as a personal favorite for its amount of effects without slowdown.
 Dzyrko praised the character animation and body language as rivaling that of high-budget animated films.
 Satterfield compared the fluid animation to Disney productions and noted that the facial animations were perfectly synched with the dialogue.